The Spectator Hotel, Charleston

 Overview

-The comfortable 5-star The Spectator Hotel Charleston is a great place to stay in a shopping district, a 25-minute stroll from USS Yorktown CV-10.
-One will enjoy a lounge bar or a shared lounge and various recreational opportunities, while this smoke-free hotel also boasts comfortable setting only a few steps from Historic Charleston City Market.
+The comfortable 5-star The Spectator Hotel Charleston is a great place to stay in a historical district, a 25-minute stroll from the 5.7 acre public park "White Point Garden".
+One will enjoy a lounge bar or a shared lounge and various recreational opportunities, while this non-smoking hotel also boasts comfortable setting just a few steps from Old Slave Mart Museum.

 Location

-Old Exchange and Provost Dungeon National Historical Institute is located 0.3 miles from the hotel and the southern Peninsula Grill Restaurant is 0.2 miles away.
-Located only steps away from Civil War history, the Spectator is reachable in a 10-minute walk from the center of Charleston.
+Pineapple Fountain is located 0.3 miles from the hotel and the massive South Carolina Aquarium is 0.8 miles away.
+Located only steps away from Gibbes Museum of Art, the Spectator is reachable in a 10-minute walk from the center of Charleston.

-Meeting St / Cumberland St bus stop is located nearby, just moments from the Spectator Charleston.
+Meeting St / Cumberland St bus stop is located nearby, 500 feet from the Spectator Charleston.

 Rooms